judywangyq/spirit_flow_APP/README.md

 Location Options:
 Users are presented with two location options:
 "Locate Me": Retrieves the real-time location of the user.
-"Let Me Choose on the Map": Allows users to manually select a desired location.

 Integration with Firestore: